mppowell/matlab_xltek_epworks_parser/documentation/questions.md

 In other words, this is not a stimulus bias, but a default setting for the GUI.

 4. Why are the .iom and .rec traces for triggered stimuli different?
 The .rec file looks like it might be a filtered version of the .iom version.

+5. The stimulus protocol and data capture is very confusing to me.
+How does one know if a stimulus is actually delivered?
+For example, most files contain visual and auditory stimuli info even though none were used.